cbliou/dcss-trainer/README.md

 git clone https://github.com/jacketweather/dcss-trainer.git
 ```

 Requirements:

-+ This trainer only supports the `tiles` version of crawl.
-Not the downloaded `crawl.exe` version; the installed `crawl-tiles.exe` version.
++ This trainer only supports the installed `tiles` version of crawl.
+Not the standalone `crawl.exe` version; the installed `crawl-tiles.exe` version.
+    - You can find the game [here](https://crawl.develz.org/download.htm) (navigate to `past releases` -> `0.25` -> `win32-installer`).
 + It only supports version 0.25.0; the trainer does not work on other versions of crawl.

+Use:

-Use: Run the executable `dcsstrainer.exe`.
+Run the executable `dcsstrainer.exe`.
 It will attempt to inject the `src.dll`, which is the actual trainer itself.
 If successful, the trainer will appear and the console will close.
 You can also use any DLL injector to inject `src.dll.`

 ## Build